 Mark Runco, Ph.D., received his B.A. from Claremont Men’s College and M.A. and Ph.D. from the Claremont Graduate School.
 His doctorate is in cognitive psychology.
 He taught at the University of Hawaii, Hilo, and California State University, Fullerton, and then joined the University of Georgia at Athens in 2008.
-There, he was the E. Paul Torrance Endowed Professor of Creative Studies for six years.
-He has been Senior Editor of the Creativity Research Journal since its founding in 1989 and is the co-editor of the second edition of the Encyclopedia of Creativity (Academic Press).
-His textbook on creativity, also published by Academic Press, appeared in 2007.
+There, he was the E. Paul Torrance Endowed Professor of Creative Studies.
+He recently accepted a position as the Director of Creativity Research and Programming for Southern Oregon University.
+He has been Senior Editor of the Creativity Research Journal since its founding in 1989 and is the co-editor of the second and third editions of the Encyclopedia of Creativity (Academic Press).
+His textbook on creativity, also published by Academic Press, appeared in 2007, was revised in 2014, and is being revised again in 2019.
 He has received the Lifetime Achievement Award from the National Association for Gifted Children.
-Author of over 120 books, chapters, and articles in the area of creativity, he is a fellow and past president of the American Psychological Association’s Division 10 (Psychology of Aesthetics, Creativity, and the Arts).
+Author of approximately 300 books, chapters, and articles in the area of creativity, he is a Fellow and Past President of the American Psychological Association’s Division 10 (Psychology of Aesthetics, Creativity, and the Arts).
 His empirical research focuses on divergent thinking and creative ideation.

 Frank Loesche studies the process of Creative Problem Solving, and more specifically the Eureka moment.
 As a Ph.D. student, he examines that sparse and fleeting moment when solutions fall into place from different perspectives.
 His research project spans the fields of engineering, psychology, and creative arts and is situated within the interdisciplinary and international doctoral training centre "CogNovo" at Plymouth University (U.K.).
 Previously, he completed studies of Computer Science in Dresden, Brandenburg, and Berlin (Germany) with a Bachelor and a Master of Science degrees.
 He also worked for almost a decade as a Software Engineer at Advanced Micro Devices (AMD) and GLOBALFOUNDRIES developing tools to analyze yield in the semiconductor industry.
 In his current research and daily work, he draws from his diverse theoretical and technical knowledge and his experience from artistic performances to understand the creative process.